You can change policy settings to affect when 0install looks for updates and which versions it prefers.

 General policy settings¶

-If you use the GNOME/KDE menu: choose Zero Install -> Manage Applications from the Applications menu, click on the edit properties icon next to an application and click Preferences:
+0install config or choose Zero Install -> Manage Applications from the Applications menu, click on the edit properties icon next to an application and click Preferences.

 Affects how much 0install will rely on the network.
 Possible values are:

-0install caches its feeds as well.
-It checks for updates to the feeds from time to time.
+0install caches feeds and checks for updates from time to time.
 The freshness indicates how old a feed may get before 0install automatically checks for updates to it.
 Note that 0install only checks for updates when you actually run a program; so if you never run something, it won't waste time checking for updates.